AggieSportsAnalytics/NBADraft/README.md

 ## 🏀 You're Number One NBA Drafting Agent, so YOU won't make any mistakes again

-Every year the NBA holds thier draft where prospects from all over the world compete amongest themselves to get drafted into the NBA and have a shot of becoming an NBA Player.
-As daunting it is for the players to get drafted and work hard, it is also VERY hard to make the right pick for an NBA Team.
-There is always a stigma every year surronding draft busts and how these prospects end up turning into the players that they weren't envoisned to be.
-Our project aims to take out all the outside nosie and bais revolved around these players and make sure that teams, agents and people in the basketball world know HOW TO MAKE THE RIGHT PICK.
+Every year the NBA holds its draft where prospects from all over the world compete among themselves to get drafted into the NBA and have a shot at becoming an NBA Player.
+As daunting as it is for the players to get drafted and work hard, it is also VERY hard to make the right pick for an NBA Team.
+There is always a stigma every year surrounding draft busts and how these prospects end up turning into the players that they weren't envisioned to be.
+Our project aims to take out all the outside noise and bais revolved around these players and make sure that teams, agents, and people in the basketball world know HOW TO MAKE THE RIGHT PICK.

-NBA 2k25 Draft Analyzer: You're Number One Draft Agent is an web application aimed to help you make the right pick for the 2025 NBA Draft.
-Based on metrics such as how well a player preforms, what specific league they are in and what team in looking for coming into the draft, this web application takes all that information and creates a draft board on how the draft should play out.
+NBA 2k25 Draft Analyzer: You're Number One Draft Agent is a web application aimed to help you make the right pick for the 2025 NBA Draft.
+Based on metrics such as how well a player performs, what specific league they are in, and what team is looking for coming into the draft, this web application takes all that information and creates a draft board on how the draft should play out.
 Using Machine Learning and Sentiment Analysis on players and NBA Teams, this application is ready to take youre drafting skills to the next well.
-Built through Python and it various libraries such as pandas, sklearn, seaborn and frontend development with react.js.
+Built through Python and it various libraries such as pandas, sklearn, seaborn, and frontend development with react.js.